Why Should I Apply for U.S. Citizenship? Green Card Vs. Citizenship

 The Basic Differences Between a Green Card and Citizenship

-To begin, let us discuss the main differences between a green card and citizenship.
+To begin, let us discuss the main differences between a green card and citizenship, including answering the common question, is green card a citizenship, along with considerations related to what is the difference between a green card and citizenship, green card holder to U.S. citizenship, and green card and taxes.
 When you have a green card, you are considered a lawful permanent resident.
 That means that you can live anywhere in the United states, work for any lawful employer in the United states, or start your own business.

 However, as a lawful U.S. permanent resident you have to apply to renew your green card about every 10 years.
-Also, there are certain things that, as a lawful permanent resident, can put your green card at risk.
+Also, there are certain things that, as a lawful permanent resident, can put your green card at risk, highlighting an important difference in the permanent resident vs citizen analysis.
 For example, getting convicted of certain crimes or spending too much time outside of the United States can jeopardize your lawful permanent resident status.

-By contrast, as a U.S. citizen, you get all the same rights as a permanent resident with additional rights.
+By contrast, to clarify the question is green card a citizenship, a U.S. citizen receives all the same rights as a permanent resident, along with additional rights.
 For example, you get the right to vote in U.S. elections.
 In addition, as a U.S. citizen, your status is much more secure.
 As a citizen, you don’t need to renew your citizenship, and there are more types of family members that you can sponsor for a green card.

 Disadvantages to Lawful Permanent Residents Compared to US Citizens